jmcelroy5/Biking-Across-the-US/_posts/2014-04-07-a-beautiful-machine.md

 date: 2014-04-07
 image-link:
 categories:
-excerpt: "Growing up in the sprawling suburbs of Houston, I hated the fact that there was no choice but to drive everywhere and spend time every day sitting in traffic."
+excerpt: "Growing up in the sprawling suburbs of Houston, I hated the fact that there was no choice but to drive everywhere and spend time every day sitting in traffic.
+I hated ugly 18-lane spaghetti freeways and expansive Costco parking lots.
+I hated the fact that there were few safe places for me to play as a kid and that whenever I wanted to go somewhere my parents had to drive me."
 ---

 Growing up in the sprawling suburbs of Houston, I hated the fact that there was no choice but to drive everywhere and spend time every day sitting in traffic.
 I hated ugly 18-lane spaghetti freeways and expansive Costco parking lots.
 I hated the fact that there were few safe places for me to play as a kid and that whenever I wanted to go somewhere my parents had to drive me.